 To read the ‘Key to the World’ BIGGER Picture report

 Though classified as a housing charity working with homeless young people, as well as those who are in imminent danger of losing their home, Key offers much more.
 One of the things the service prides itself on is its ability to address the underlying causes that have led to a young person being at risk.
 Often rooted in family breakdown, traumatic experiences or emotional and mental health difficulties, this responsive service offers support to enable individuals to move forward.
 A big part of this is helping young people open up and share their reality.
 It also involves taking a holistic view and working with parents and carers, mediating when possible to improve communication, reduce conflict and remove problems.

-Catalyst Cards are a powerful toolkit that can aid creative consultation, participation and engagement.
+CO Cards are a powerful toolkit that can aid creative consultation, participation and engagement.
 Literally BIG Picture in a box; without the need to wield a paintbrush.
 Quick to learn and easy to use, this carefully chosen set of colourful image cards have the ability to channel conversations that explore the ‘meanings’ that participants make.

 Right from the offset the practitioners ‘got it’, they instinctively understood the power of incorporating the Cards into their existing practice.
 What they valued was how intuitive the process felt.
 They also appreciated the way in which the cards shift the power dynamic.
 Instead of them asking questions and leading discussions, the emphasis moves to the table top, a shared space around which ‘meanings’ are explored and viewpoints clarified.

 I knew the cards were put down randomly,

 but it felt as if they had been selected just for me